 Keep your original receipts, detailed descriptions and photos of wine bottle, and an updated and complete inventory, including storage locations.
 That way, if anything happens, you’ll know what you have – or what’s missing.

 Markets can be volatile, so routinely have your collection professionally appraised, and keep a running record of appraised values.
-Work closely with your insurance broker to make sure your collection is protected, based on current market values.
+Work closely with your insurance agent to make sure your collection is protected, based on current market values.

 The best wine cellars are detached, well insulated and secure.
 You may want to store your wine in a specialty wine storage facility or in your own cellar, insulated with fiberglass to regulate temperature.
 Using redwood or mahogany is a good choice, as they do not rot in humidity.
 An electric wine cooler will also work well, especially if you have a back-up generator.